 At House of Mercy Children’s Home, Lagos, Nigeria (HOM), we also strive to improve public awareness of children’s issues.
 Creating a safer world for children is a collective responsibility and it requires ensuring that the rights of children are upheld and speaking out when they are violated.

-Please browse through our collection of articles about some of the issues facing children in today’s world.
+Please browse through our collection of articles and photo essays about some of the issues facing children in today’s world.

 Child protection is a Collective Responsibility

 Whilst parents or guardians are primarily responsible for the health, safety and well-being of children in their care, all citizens have a collective responsibility to protect children from abuse and neglect and promote their welfare.